vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

 1. In your text editor, create a record of the following Outputs for use later:

     * connectionString
-    * deviceConnectionString
-    * devicePrimaryKey
     * storageAccountName

-    > **IMPORTANT**: If the deployment failed, complete the following steps to create an IoT device and a record lab information listed above.
+    > **IMPORTANT**: Complete the following steps to create an IoT device and record device information for later in the lab.

     1. On the Azure portal menu, click **Dashboard**.